DupieM/duplessismarine_221326_dv-200_term4/README.md

   <h3 align="center">CodeGenius </h3>

   <p align="center">
-    The Future of Development QNA for anyone with a Coding problem
+    The Future of Development Q&A for anyone with a Coding problem
     <br />
     <a href="https://github.com/CSWilder02/Term-4-Group-2---Project/tree/main/Class%20Work"><strong>Explore the docs »</strong></a>
     <br />